 Weather-Related Closings: The Superintendent may close public schools in case of severe weather.
 Representatives of the Superintendent's staff will notify local news media when inclement weather warrants such action.
-The information will be broadcast on Channel 13 and radio station KRVN-Lexington.
+The information will be broadcast on Channel 13 (NTV), www.nebraska.tv, and radio station KRVN-Lexington.
 This information will also be sent through the One-Call Alert System.
+Unless the superintendent directs otherwise, staff shall not be required to report when school is canceled due to inclement weather.